bibanon/BASC-py4chan/docs/tutorial.rst

         print('Thread', thread_id)
         if thread.closed:
             print('  is closed')
-        if thread.sticky
+        if thread.sticky:
             print('  is a sticky')

         # information from the OP
         topic = thread.topic
         print('  is named:', topic.subject)
-        print('  and was made by:', name, email)
+        print('  and was made by:', topic.name, topic.email)